YJL3888/GooseGooseGo_CS348/README.md

 ### Connection
 1. To connect to the database, first download MySQL Workbench ```https://www.mysql.com/products/workbench/```
 2. Create a new connection by clicking the '+' sign beside "MySQL Connections"
-3. Enter a connection name, the hostname is the RDS endpoint, the username and the password.
+3. **Enter Connection Details:**
+   - **Hostname:** Enter the RDS endpoint from AWS.
+You can find this in the AWS Management Console under the RDS instance details.
+It usually looks like `your-db-instance.c123456789012.us-west-2.rds.amazonaws.com`.
+   - **Port:** Enter the port number your database listens on.
+The default port for MySQL is `3306`.
+   - **Username/Password:** Enter the database username/password provided by your AWS RDS setup.
-4. Test connection to make sure everything is working and click OK.
-You are now connected to the RDS database!
+4. Test connection to make sure everything is working and click OK You are now connected to the RDS database!

 ### Create Sample Database